 Edit styles applied to your modules

-Modules will be styled based on the stylesheets of CSS code applied to your page.
-Depending on how the designer coded your page template, can apply some additional styles within the content editor.
+Modules will be styled based on the styles applied to your page.
+Depending on how your template's original designer created this template, you may be able to edit additional styles within the page editor.

 Optimize your page for SEO